13 Top-Rated Hiking Trails in Montana

 The numerous national forests in the western half of the state are true hot spots for great hiking trails.
 From the giant cedars in Kootenai National Forest to the ice caves in Helena-Lewis and Clark National Forest, as well as the Crazy Mountains in Custer Gallatin National Forest, the abundance of public space in Montana is nearly overwhelming.
 Glacier National Park, also known as the Crown of the Continent, itself has over 700 miles of hiking trails to explore.

-But it's not just the western half of the state that's worth exploring-formidable badland formations offer unique hiking trails farther east towards the North Dakota border.
-And rivers, mountains, and painted sunsets are waiting to be discovered throughout the rest of the state.
+Glacier National Park, also known as the Crown of the Continent, itself has over 700 miles of hiking trails to explore.
+And it's not just the western half of the state that's worth exploring.
+Formidable badland formations offer unique hiking trails farther east towards the North Dakota border.

 For thru-hikes in Montana, the Pacific Northwest Trail and Continental Divide Trail both have terminuses in Big Sky Country.
 Plan your outdoor adventures with our list of the best hiking trails in Montana.